govau/pancake/README.md

 			"modules": false,            //save one js file per module?
-			"location": "pancake/js/",   //the location to save the js files to "name": "pancake.min.js"     //the name of the js file that includes all modules; set this to false to disable it }
+			"location": "pancake/js/",   //the location to save the js files to "name": "pancake.min.js"     //the name of the js file that includes all modules; set this to false to disable it },
+		"react": {
+			"location": "pancake/react"	 //the location to move the react files to }
 	}
 }